aakashsyadav1999/Dog-Breed-Classifier/README.md

    - **GitHub Workflows** are configured to **automatically trigger the DAGs** on certain events (like code pushes or PRs).
    - This ensures the entire pipeline is executed without manual intervention.

+### 6. **Saving data into mssql database**
+   - **These all data will be save in the database with binary image path, dog breed prediction and with gemini respose**
+   - This ensure you are saving data, cause we also have to keep our model updated, as in real world we face data shift and photos won't be much clear for predictio, so we need to save image and predicted dog breed.

 ---

 ## Setup Instructions